 First off, you need to go looking for suppliers.
 There are endless sources for finding a company within the industry you need.
 Some of these sources include:

 * Google – The Internet can be extremely valuable in finding suppliers based on your specific requirements like location, industry, type of products, and more.
 If you know the exact product you want, you can search for “suppliers for product x”.

 * Manufacturers – If you need a supplier for a specific product and know who manufactures it, call them up and ask for a list of people you can contact.
 This will lead you to finding the best in the business.

-* Trade press – There are many trade magazines out there that specialize in certain trades (such as construction) so there is bound to be one for your needs.
+* Trade press – There are many trade magazines out there that specialise in certain trades (such as construction) so there is bound to be one for your needs.
 These magazines often have advertisements for suppliers.

 * Exhibitions – These events have a large number of suppliers in the same place at the same time which makes your job easier.
 Before you visit an exhibition, look through the list of exhibitors and check who is most likely to fall within your requirements.

 Now that you know where and who the suppliers are you can start being a little pickier.
 You need to determine what sources are worth exploring more in-depth and which ones will meet your needs.
 Look at each potential supplier individually and consider the following:

 * Do they have the ability to deliver what you need, when you need it?

 * Are they financially secure?